bishtrs/spring-boot-websocket-chat/README.md

 ## 4. Access the application

-Open your browser and navigate to http://localhost:8080 (or the configured port).
+- Start the application and navigate to http://localhost:8080 (or the configured port).
-Launch couple of chat windows, click on Join and then send some message.
-Note that message sent in one chat window will be visible in other chat window.
+- Open two or more browser windows to simulate a chat session.
+- Click "Join" in each window to begin chatting.
   <br/><br/>

 <img width="386" alt="image" src="https://github.com/user-attachments/assets/a513df82-239c-4822-8fee-2479b7fbe298" />